 Guest Rating: 9.1/10 | Location: Anacapri | View on Booking.com

 This Leading Hotels of the World property clings onto the cliff beside the Bay and several rooms have private pools and gardens.
-The spa pool is delightful and the breakfast area – not something I would usually comment on – is impossibly charming.
+The spa pool is delightful and the breakfast area is impossibly charming.

-The hotel has a 2-star Michelin restaurant, l’Olivo, and a private beach.
+The luxurious hotel has a 2-star Michelin restaurant, l’Olivo, and even a private beach, making it a great location for a beach vacation.
 A shuttle bus takes you between the hotel and the beach club.
 The spa features a Turkish bath and has won several awards.

 Luxury Hotel – Hotel Caesar Augustus